The Media Stewards Project (MSP) is an effort to increase grassroots awareness and support for public interest media in America by

 2) To encourage citizens to attend local public meetings with their Congressional representatives to discuss issues of greatest importance to them, assess local media coverage of these events, and meet with local reporters and editors about doing a better job covering such issues.
 Besides increasing citizen engagement with their elected officials, these personal encounters are essential to forming a critical perspective on the quality of the information they and their fellow citizens have to rely on, and encourage friends, relatives and others to become more engaged in the crucial nexus of local politics and media.

 3) To raise awareness of the great need to strengthen public media organizations at all levels because they treat accountability journalism, the lifeblood of a strong democracy, as a public good.
+Based on an ethos of public service, they are also the best media organizations to inform citizens of the lack of media education in the U.S., and the urgent need for critical media literacy to be taught in all public schools, colleges and universities.

 The dysfunction of our representative government to address complex public affairs issues at the local, regional and national level should be of great concern to all Americans, brought into sharp relief by the recent publication of Who Stole The American Dream? by Hedrick Smith, one of the most experienced and respected journalists in the nation.
 Smith carefully documents how a small group of business elites systematically lobbied Congress to enact legislation that greatly favored the super rich at the expense of the middle class over a period of forty years, a story still largely unknown to most Americans.